- What is Disney+?

 No mobile consoles are currently supported on the mobile console side of the equation, although Disney has hinted at bringing Disney+ to Nintendo Switch in the future.
 We have no concrete timeline on when it could launch on Switch, though.

-A handful of Smart TVs have Disney+ apps at the moment, including Android TV-supported smart TVs from Sharp, AQUOS, and Sony Bravia; LG Smart TVs running WebOS 3.0 and above; Samsung Tizen Smart TV's (2016 models or newer); and Vizio SmartCast TV models released in 2016 and later.
+Most Smart TVs have Disney+ apps at the moment, including Android TV-supported smart TVs from Sharp, AQUOS, and Sony Bravia; LG Smart TVs running WebOS 3.0 and above; Samsung Tizen Smart TV's (2016 models or newer); and Vizio SmartCast TV models released in 2016 and later.

 Beyond these brands, there's support for TVs that run Android TV, Amazon Fire TV, or Roku TV through their respective app stores.
 This is great news because you can't stream Disney+ through browsers on Smart TVs.
 Likewise, Vizio TVs don't have a built-in app for Disney+ but can use Chromecast built-in and Apple AirPlay.